-As Osho’s first part of the response to this question was described in East and West: The Inner vs the Outer, now he talks more about how choosing only one of these gestalts: inner or outer, consciousness or scientific progress are just choosing half the man.
+[You can read the first part of Osho’s response to this question: East and West: The Inner vs the Outer.
+Now Osho talks more about how choosing only one of these gestalts, for example, the inner or outer, consciousness or scientific progress, we are choosing only half the man.]

 “I teach you the whole man.
 The inner is real – as real as the outer.
 And the outer is as significant as the spiritual.
 You have to attain to a certain balance, a balance in which neither the inner predominates nor the outer but both are equally complementary to each other.
 This has not happened up to now.
 But unless this happens, there is no possibility for any humanity to exist in the world.”

 The West is dying of its own success.
 The East has already died of its success.
 It is a very strange story that people have died because of their victories – choosing the half is dangerous.
 But choosing the whole needs courage, insight and overwhelming understanding.

 “And a mobility…just as you come out of your home and go back inside the home, your coming out of your being and going into your being should be as simple as that.”

 “Whenever you are needed in the market, you should be in the market with your totality.
 The market cannot destroy your soul.
 And anybody who has preached to the world to renounce it, was against humanity.
 Neither does going inward, being in a meditative silence, take away anything from the outside world.
 You don’t have to condemn it, and you don’t have to declare it illusory.
 It should have been so simple to see, that I am amazed why thousands of years have passed, and still it is not a recognized fact around the whole world.”